Dogs make us happy – so here are some little things dogs want more than anything else from their owners – so we can make them happy right back!

 Dogs love belly scratches.
 It makes them feel cosy and simulates the grooming the pack would have provided in the wild.
 It also helps to loosen up any fleas that might have taken up residence in their coats.

-You can feed dogs biscuits all day long.
-But, according to Freshpet dog food reviews, what they really want is good food.
+You can feed them biscuits all day long.
+But, according to Freshpet dog food reviews, what they really want is the best dog food.
 Fresh is more interesting, tastes better, and actually provides the kind of nutrition that suits them best.

 Incredibly, dogs seem to understand the nuances of property rights.
 They like the idea of having toys of their own, instead of those that they have to share with people and other animals.